valuetechdev/24sevenoffice-go/README.md

 ## Services currently covered in the package:

+- AuthService
 - IvoiceService
+- ProductService
 - ProjectService
-- ProductService
-- AuthService
+- CompanyService
 - AccountService

 ## How to use